nansen-ai/action-pagerduty-alert/README.md

 | `alert-severity`            | No       | The severity level used when creating a PagerDuty alert                                       | `critical` |
 | `alert-event-action`        | No       | The type of alert event.
 Can be `trigger`, `acknowledge` or `resolve`                         | `trigger`  |

-More documentation is available [here](https://developer.pagerduty.com/docs/events-api-v2/trigger-events/).
+More details about deduplication key and other parameters can be found [here](https://developer.pagerduty.com/docs/events-api-v2/trigger-events/).

 ## Example usage